JohnLins/NeuralNetwork/README.md

     return 1 / (1 + np.exp(-x))
 ```

-And we will always need the derivative:
+And we will always need the derivative of our activation function:
 ```python
 def sigmoid_derivative(x):
     return x * (1 - x)
 ```
+The derivative will be later multiplied by the error when calculating the adjustment values.

+For those of you who are not fond calculus, all the "derivative" does essentially find the slope of any function.

 Now let's create a neuron in the function which we'll call `base`
 ```python